FleekHQ/fleek-docs/docs/dfinity-hosting/site-deployment.md

     IMPORTANT: At the moment, there is a 2.5GB (approximate) storage limit Dfinity canisters; and a 2MB per-file size limit.
 This doesn't affect most static websites, but can cause deployment errors when media assets like images, or videos are included.
 A quick an easy way to bypass this is to host/store media files on IPFS with Fleek!
 And embed them through the public/open URL we provide.

+With Fleek's Dfinity IC Gateway, we take care of power SSL certificates, custom DNS domains, and all necessary components to make your Canister-hosted static site reachable via the current web and HTTP.
+This set of tools that are part of the nexus between the current web (Web 2.0) and the next web (Web 3.0) will be progressively replaced.
+For example, by native support for Dfinity resolving on applications/websites that could help eliminate the need for bridges.

 ## Deploy a Static Site to Dfinity

 ### 1) Use the Fleek Native GitHub Integration